-Sources of Scope 3 emissions Reason for change Emissions value (percentage) Direction of change Comment Fuel- and energy- related activities (not included in Scopes 1 or 2) Other: Change in NGA emission factors 13 Decrease There were substantial changes in the NGA factors for FY15 compared to the previous year which contributed to a net reduction in total Scope 3 emissions from energy production and distribution losses.
-For example, there was a 32% reduction in the emissions factor for the state of New South Wales for FY15, where NSW accounts for over 35% of our total emissions.
-Business travel Change in output 1.4 Increase For FY15, airline travel actually increased by 30% from more movements between the east and west coasts of Australia due to the organic growth in the business.
-GHG emissions appear to not change substantially as the DEFRA emission factors have been updated for FY15.
+Sources of Scope 3 emissions Reason for change Emissions value (percentage) Direction of change Comment Fuel- and energy- related activities (not included in Scopes 1 or 2) Other: Change in NGA emission factors 89 Increase There were substantial changes in the NGA factors for FY16 compared to the previous year which contributed to a net increase in total Scope 3 emissions from energy production and distribution losses.
+For example, there was a 23% increase in the emissions factor for the state of Queensland for FY16, where QLD accounts for 25% of our total scope 3 emissions.
+In FY16 we also included emissions generated from Commercial Property operational waste.
+Business travel Change in output 15 Increase For FY16, airline travel actually increased by 14% (based on GHG emissions) from more movements between the east and west coasts of Australia due to the organic growth in the business.
+GHG emissions factor for business travel appear to not have changed substantially as the DEFRA emission factors have been updated for FY16.
 This reflects improvements in the airline industry and their carbon accounting methods.
-Fuel- and energy- related activities (not included in Scopes 1 or 2) Emissions reduction activities 0.4 Decrease The Scope 3 emissions from energy production and distribution losses has reduced for the facilities which reduced emissions through emission reduction and energy efficiency activities during the period.
-Fuel- and energy- related activities (not included in Scopes 1 or 2) Change in output 3.5 Increase Changes in output primarily due to the organic growth of the residential development business and retail portfolio has led to an increase in Scope 3 emissions from energy production and distribution losses.
-Fuel- and energy- related activities (not included in Scopes 1 or 2) Divestment 1.5 Decrease Divestments in the commercial property portfolio and high energy intensity retirement living assets (aged care facilities and luxury independent living apartments) have led to a modest decrease in Scope 3 emissions from energy production and distribution losses.
-Fuel- and energy- related activities (not included in Scopes 1 or 2) Acquisitions 0.9 Increase The acquisition of a retail centre during the period has led to an increase in the Scope 3 emissions from energy production and distribution losses.
-Fuel- and energy- related activities (not included in Scopes 1 or 2) Change in boundary 2.3 Decrease Changes in the operational control boundary at commercial and retirement living properties for the reporting period have led to an overall decrease in Scope 3 emissions form energy production and distribution losses.
+Fuel- and energy- related activities (not included in Scopes 1 or 2) Emissions reduction activities 14 Decrease The Scope 3 emissions from energy production and distribution losses has reduced for the facilities which reduced emissions through emission reduction and energy efficiency activities during the period.
+Fuel- and energy- related activities (not included in Scopes 1 or 2) Change in boundary 98.5 Increase For FY16 we have expanded our boundary to include Scope 3 emissions from waste generated at our commercial property assets leading to a large increase in reported Scope 3 emissions.
+Also included within change in boundary for FY16 is one Retirement Living Village - Patterson Lake, which change to our operational control within this reporting period.
+The combined additions equate to increase in Scope 3 emissions by 20683 tonnesCO2-e.
+Total Scope 3 emissions for FY15 was 21,002 tonnesCO2-e.
+Calculation is 20683 / 21002042 = 98.5%